-1. Declaration
+Declaration

 The declaration of starters will take place after the training session, which must be provided on the day preceding the first Competition of the Championship.
 At a time fixed by the OC, the Chefs d'Equipe will designate in writing the members of their team (three or four) or their individual Athletes and the names of their Horses (a single and same Horse for each Athlete for the three Competitions of the Championship) as starters in the Competitions of the Championship.
+The fifth (reserve) Athlete of nations having sent a team of five may take part in the individual Championship with one Horse.